Adam-Diehl/Agent-Based-Macro/README.md

 ## Version History
 ### Version 1.1.2
+- The price of capital responds to demand (captured as the ratio of capital to labor - i.e. if labor subsitutes for capital than demand has fallen).

+### Version 1.1.2
 - Firms update prices of goods based on inventory levels
 - Firms update their expectations of labor prices based on a moving average of previous wages
 - Added more tracked metrics about the economy